Shukuchi: In Korea

 In Korean traditional literature, there are stories of heroes using such mystical techniques.
 Hong Gildong jeon depicts such a situation.

-The ability of chukjibeop (축지법 縮地法) was attributed to North Korean leaders Kim Il Sung and Kim Jong Il in the propaganda song "The General Uses Warp".
+The ability of chukjibeop (축지법 縮地法) was attributed to North Korean leaders Kim Il Sung and Kim Jong Il in the propaganda song "The General Uses Warp!" (장군님 축지법 쓰신다), which also becomes an Internet meme in South Korea.
 According to a quote in an DPRK official newspaper, the attribution is purely a metaphor for People's War.

 In popular culture

 Fictionalized versions of shukuchi are common in manga, anime and video games.
 In this context, it is usually portrayed as short-range teleportation or as the ability to move quickly enough to become invisible.